Oceanatik logo

-Connect with 51 dive operators and dive at 117 locations that Belize has to offer.
+Discover Belize, connect with 51 dive operators and dive at 117 locations.

 Few places blend topside jungle, Caribbean languor, and world-class diving as effortlessly as Belize.
 From the moment you step onto the mahogany wharf in Belize City and breathe the salt-sweet trade winds, it is clear why this little nation has become a pilgrimage for reef lovers.
 Sheltering the second-largest barrier reef on Earth, Belize offers three outer atolls, a legendary marine sinkhole, and a relaxed Creole-Garífuna culture that turns every surface interval into a story worth retelling.
 Highlights include 300 km of reef flats teeming with neon damselfish, vertical walls encrusted in black coral, and annual whale-shark encounters that—when they happen—feel like underwater lunar eclipses.